ajh/safit/README.md

 For sending growl notifications to a mac from a remote host, some configuration is required.
 This can be done with a `~/.safitrc` file which is in yaml format.
-Here's an example
+Here's an example of growl notification transport protocol settings.

     # in ~/.safitrc
     gntp: